 For seafood lovers, fish markets and grocery stores offer a variety of fish and seafood.
 Here is a brief description of the different types of fishing carried out around the archipelago.

-The lobster season, which runs for nine weeks starting on the Monday closest to May 6th, is strictly regulated.
+The lobster season, which runs for nine weeks, is strictly regulated.
 A total of 325 fishing licenses are issued for the Islands.
 Each boat sets the same number of traps.
-That number was 300 per permit in 2005 and will be reduced by three each year (276 in 2013) until 2014, in an effort to preserve the resource.
+That number was 300 per permit in 2005 and will be reduced by three each year until 2014 (now 273 traps), in an effort to preserve the resource.